Things to do in Inle Lake

 9. Discover the five-day market

 The market is changed locations over a five-day period, rotated around five different lakeside villages.
-It is a reason why it it is called “five day market”.
-These markets are colorful, lively and always super busy.
+It is a reason why it is called “five-day market”.
+These markets are colorful, lively, and always super busy.
 People come from all over the region to buy and sell their products.
 Plus the markets are also full of tourists!
-Most people arrive by boats, which makes finding a place to tie your boat rather tough.
-Somehow the boat drivers always seem to find a way to make it work however!
+Most people arrive by boat, which makes finding a place to tie your boat rather tough.
+Somehow the boat drivers always seem to find a way to make it work, however!
 Trading is also conducted on small boats out on the water, so as you approach the market, expect a visit from boats full of trinkets.
 It is a great place to buy souvenirs.

-There is small commun ity of Paduang people live by the lake, where you could meet them, see how they live and work.
+There is a small community of Paduang people who live by the lake, where you could meet them, see how they live and work.